-ArAves is nature conservation NGO, funded by Foundation of Preservation Wildlife and Cultural Assets
+ArAves is nature conservation NGO, funded by Foundation for the Preservation Wildlife and Cultural Assets

 ArAves aims to build bridges and connections between nature and people, mobilize local people and communities for biodiversity conservation and bring changes in attitudes and behavior of civil citizens towards nature and birds.